 Research Profile: Robyn Whitaker

-Robyn is Coordinator of Studies – New Testament at Pilgrim Theological College and Senior Lecturer within the University of Divinity.
+Robyn is Coordinator of Studies – New Testament at Pilgrim Theological College and Associate Professor within the University of Divinity.
 She specialises in the Book of Revelation with particular attention to the visual culture in which the text emerged and the visual rhetoric of biblical literature.
 She has published on Revelation, Luke, and Mark’s gospel.

 She completed her PhD at the University of Chicago Divinity School.
 Her thesis on ekphrasis and the persuasive visual rhetorical of Revelation was one of the first in-depth studies on the use of ekphrasis in the New Testament and was subsequently published as Ekphrasis, Vision, and Persuasion in the Book of Revelation in 2015.
 She continues to work on Revelation exploring the theology, symbolism, and rhetoric of that text for both an ancient and modern audiences as well as the relationship between the Bible and visual culture.

 Robyn frequently writes on issues relating to gender, sexuality, politics, and the Bible in popular and mainstream media outlets.
 You can find some of her articles here.